guigolab/cls3-final-files-description/README.md

 **_Please use only after completely understanding the generation process.
 This is the genocde "reference" annotation enhanced with the refined novel "intergenic" CLS loci built from ONLY the spliced, refined (additional removal of the polyASJdisag artifacts) anchTMs and might harbour read-throughs; this is not the final gencode annotation_**

-The aim of generating this annotation was to enhance the existing reference gencode annotations with only the most reliable intergenic CLS3 transcripts/loci (i.e., spliced transcripts, tagged as "no", "recountSlt50", "spliceSiteMisalign", "tRepeatOverlap" for the attributes tag)
+The aim of generating this annotation was to enhance the existing reference gencode annotations with only the reliable **intergenic** CLS3 transcripts/loci (i.e., spliced transcripts, tagged as "no", "recountSlt50", "spliceSiteMisalign", "tRepeatOverlap" for the attributes tag)

 The enhanced annotation GTFs can be downloaded using the following links.
   - [Human gencode v27 enhanced annotation](https://public-docs.crg.es/rguigo/Data/gkaur/CLS3_finalFiles/Hv3_enhancedCLS3_refined_+gencodev27.loci.refmerged.gff.gz)